What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Our Home - Russia - Our Home Is Russia

-fruits of enlightenment - the Fruits of the Enlightenment
+fruits of the enlightenment - the Fruits of the Enlightenment

 Income tax - income tax